Update: Interlibrary Loan remains operational on a digital and remote basis.

 - Textbook requests are not accepted.

-An item owned by the Munday library may not be requested through interlibrary loan, so be sure to follow the steps here first.
+An item owned by the Munday library may not be requested through interlibrary loan.
 Requests cannot be made for items that are currently checked out or on-order.
 No user may have more than twenty active requests.

 Placing an Interlibrary Loan Request

-Requests are placed using the Quick Links–> ILL on the library’s homepage.
+Place a request using requests are placed using this ILL portal.
 Log in with your St. Edward’s University username and password.
 To create a new request, click on the Create button, and then choose from Article, Book, or Other (Thesis, Report).
 For each request, supply full & accurate bibliographic information.
 Requests are processed in the order in which they are received.
 If your interlibrary loan request form lacks complete or correct information, the request may be delayed or cancelled.
 If you request more than 10 items in one day, we will process them over a period of days so that all interlibrary users are served in a timely manner.

 Check the due date printed on the label of your borrowed item or check your Library account.